CLNEulalia/Express-Mongoose/readme.md

 With our database connection established, let's seed some data into our database using Mongoose.

 Seeds allow us to quickly create dummy data.
 Why would we do that?
 In order to test out the interfaces and functionalities we build out, we need some content/data to manipulate in order to see how it looks and feels in our application.

+### Set Up Seed Data

+1. Create a new `todo-seeds.json` file in `db`.
+1. Add the data from the json [file in this repo](https://git.generalassemb.ly/seir-622/express-mongoose/blob/master/seeds.json).

 ### Set Up Seed File